catgpt-glitch/catgpt-glitch.github.io/blog/rtl-sdr-blog-v4-upgrade-or-downgrade-part-4.md

 Uptime (% of available time)

-In my case, this value is always above 95%.
+In my case, this value is consistently close to 100%.

 ![ranking1](https://raw.githubusercontent.com/catgpt-glitch/catgpt-blog-assets/main/posts/202603/ranking1.png)